jonhilgart22/Galvanize-Machine-Learning-I/week1/exercise/dimensionality-reduction.md

 We will leave this data set for now, but when we get to recommenders we will already have this exploration and transformation under our belt.

-## Visualizing High Dimensional Data
+## Extra: Visualizing High Dimensional Data

 We have touched on many of the issues and treatments of dealing with data that has many dimensions for modelling purposes.
 This last section will focus on trying to better understand our data through visualization.
 One technique that is often employed to visualize data of arbitrary dimensions is [Multidimensional Scaling](http://en.wikipedia.org/wiki/Multidimensional_scaling) (MDS).
 The basic idea of MDS is to compute similarity in an arbitrarily high dimension (the dimension of your original data) and project this into a two dimensional space in a way to preserve distances.
 Basically the points in 2-D space should have the same distances between them as they had in the higher dimensional space.